2. Res Judicata

 If the decision of a court on a point of law in an earlier proceeding is shown to be wrong by a later judicial decision, issue estoppel will not prevent relitigating that issue in subsequent proceedings.
 It would be unfair to do otherwise.....

 For the reasons set out above, the appellants’ proposed amendments are also not barred by the doctrine of collateral attack.
 In Toronto (City) v.
 C.U.P.E., Local 79, 2003 SCC 63 (CanLII), 3 S.C.R.
 77, the Supreme Court of Canada described issue estoppel and collateral attack as “particular applications of a broader doctrine of abuse of process” (at para.
 22).
 Though not entirely interchangeable, the Supreme Court went on to hold the following, at para.
 53:

 The discretionary factors that apply to prevent the doctrine of issue estoppel from operating in an unjust or unfair way are equally available to prevent the doctrine of abuse of process from achieving a similar undesirable result.As the application of collateral attack in this case would work the same injustice as issue estoppel, it should not be applied to block the proposed pleadings.

-3. Issue Estoppel.
+(1) Did the motion judge err by applying the doctrine of issue estoppel?.
 The Catalyst Capital Group Inc. v.
 VimpelCom Ltd.